 However, you’ll need to wait for a while to view your reports because Google Analytics takes 24 to 48 hours normally to track events like form actions.

 Now, if you want to view more details regarding your form conversions, you can click View Full Forms Report button at the bottom of the MonsterInsights report and it will lead you to Google Analytics.

-Now, you can view the total impressions and conversions triggered by your forms on this page.
+If you click on form, you can view the total impressions and conversions triggered by your Gravity Forms on your website.

-Then, if you want to view the impressions for each of your forms individually, click on conversions.
+Then, if you want to view the conversions for each of your forms individually, click on conversions.
 You can also click on Event Label link in your Forms report Primary Dimension.

-As you can see in the above screenshot, you can view the total events for each of your Gravity Forms forms individually.
+You can now see the total events for each of your Gravity Forms forms.
 Google Analytics treats both the impressions and conversions as Events.

 Now, if you want to see impressions and conversions separately for each of your forms, you can view by simply clicking on the form names one by one.

 We hope this article was helpful for learning how to track your Gravity Forms Conversions with Google Analytics.
 If you found this post useful, then do go through our guide on how to track user engagement in WordPress using Google Analytics.